psr007ps/Handcoded-Neural-Network/README.md

 # Handcoded-Neural-Network
-Handcoded Artificial Neural Network for classifying digits less than or equal to 4 or greater than 4
+Handcoded Artificial Neural Network for classifying digits less than or equal to 4 and greater than 4

 Goals: